jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 The ReCaS JupyterLab can access your files and directories stored in the ReCaS-Bari storage (based on the GPFS distributed file system) and use high-performance GPUs to speed up the execution of your application.

-The ReCaS JupyterLab instances are based on the [RAPIDS Docker container](https://hub.docker.com/r/rapidsai/rapidsai/).

 ## 2 JupyterLab Launcher

 This is the latest launcher version, implemented in the ReCaS-Bari JupyterHub.